 MILITARY AND OVERSEAS VOTING & REGISTRATION

 This office places tremendous importance on making sure our men and women in uniform, and other Americans living overseas, are afforded the opportunity to register and vote.
-In fact, the struggle to protect the right to vote for our citizen soldiers is nothing new.
 In a letter to Congress in 1952 during the Korean War, President Harry S. Truman wrote:

 - “About 2,500,000 men and women in the Armed Forces are of voting age at the present time.
 Many of those in uniform are serving overseas, or in parts of the country distant from their homes.
 They are unable to return to their states either to register or to vote.
 Yet these men and women, who are serving their country and in many cases risking their lives, deserve above all others to exercise the right to vote in this election year.
 At a time when these young people are defending our country and its free institutions, the least we at home can do is to make sure that they are able to enjoy the rights they are being asked to fight to preserve.”